Financial and Estate Planning for Children With Disabilities

 Attorney at law.
 Owner and principal attorney at The Law Office of Valerie Zaloom Buccino, Esq.
 LLC., The Law Office of Regina Skyer and Associates of Counsel

 As you develop a plan to secure a financial future for your child, you may find yourself in need of additional help with managing your money.
-MoneyGeek compiled a valuable resource list to help parents of children with special needs, ranging from training opportunities, support groups and financial assistance programs.
+MoneyGeek compiled a valuable resource list to help parents of children with disabilities, ranging from training opportunities, support groups and financial assistance programs.

-- Academy of Special Needs Planners: This organization of special needs professionals serves and advises people and families with special needs.
-It includes information on legal developments and a forum for exchanging best practices and providing information for consumers with special needs.
+- Academy of Special Needs Planners: This organization of professionals serves and advises people and families with disabilities.
+It includes information on legal developments and a forum for exchanging best practices and providing information for consumers with disabilities.

 - The Arc Center for Future Planning: This guide is for people with intellectual or developmental disabilities to enable them to live as independently as possible after their parent or caregiver is no longer able to care for them.

 - The ARC of the United States: ARC's advocacy efforts are aimed to promote a future of inclusive play, work, worship, community, travel and more for individuals who have intellectual or other disabling conditions.
 Their website offers information about current activities, links to ARC chapters in all states, and ways to become involved.